 Look & Feel

-In this phase, we also created and delivered design such as Look&Feel artboards and design sketches.
-However, we later made major changes to the design delivered in this phase.
+We have created and delivered the design, such as Look&Feel artboards and design sketches.
+However, we have made a lot of changes to the design delivered later on.

-At the end of this phase of the TRIGO business website design process, we had an Axure prototype of the main parts and the navigation.
+At the end of this phase, we had an Axure prototype of the main parts and the navigation.
 Later, we added new elements but the navigation and structure didn’t change radically.

 2. Execution phase